mgmillani/pictikz/README.md

 ![On the left side there is a sketchy handdraw grid, while on the right side it looks perfect.](example.png?raw=true "Example of what pictikz can do.")

-## pictikz

-Tikz is often used to draw graphs (i.e., networks) in LaTeX.
-Even though the resulting image can be very clean, manually writing tikz code can be time consuming, especially when the picture needs to be modified afterwards.

-On the other side of the spectrum, drawing with graphical tools like inkscape is easy, but getting a clean-looking result can be complicated.

-With pictikz you get the best of both worlds: You draw using a graphical tool and pictikz converts the resulting SVG file to tikz code, making some automatic style adjustments if you desire.

 ## Compiling

 Install `ghc` and `cabal`.
 Then run